 Bootable USB Help and Tools

-Linux Bootable USB Help, tools and additional information regarding making a Flash Drive Boot.
+Linux Bootable USB Help, tools and additional information regarding the process of booting from a USB flash drive, reformatting, and other general use.

 Make a Casper Persistent File from Windows